The information at Drugs.com is not a substitute for medical advice. ALWAYS consult your doctor or pharmacist.

 Usual Adult Dose for Diabetes Type 2

-Initial dose: 4 mg/day orally as a single daily dose or in two divided doses.
-Doses may be taken without regard to meals.
+-May take as a single daily dose or in 2 divided doses.

 Renal Dose Adjustments

 Liver Dose Adjustments

 Not recommended in patients with active liver disease or in patients with ALT elevations 2.5 times the upper limit of normal (2.5 x ULN).

 -If ALT elevations greater than 3 x ULN develop during therapy, recheck as soon as possible; if ALT remains greater than 3 x ULN, treatment should be discontinued.